 Lake Powell is one of the largest man-made reservoirs in the U.S.A.
 With 96 side canyons, nearly 2,000 miles of shoreline, high summer temperatures, and fluctuating reservoir levels, its waters experience a wide range of water quality conditions.
 It would be impossible for the NPS to monitor all beaches within a reservoir of this size.
 Therefore education and temporary advisories at regularly monitored beach sites are the best tools for making the public aware of the possibility of water quality issues developing and the safety measures to reduce the likelihood of health issues.

 Conditions That Can Lead to Water Quality Issues

-A number of conditions can cause potential water quality issues, including elevated E.coli counts, on Lake Powell, at Lees Ferry, and Colorado River tributaries.
+A number of conditions can cause potential water quality issues, including elevated Escherichia coli (E. coli) counts, on Lake Powell, at Lees Ferry, and Colorado River tributaries.
 These include: